orbit/orbit/async/README.md

 {
     Task<String> pageTask = getPage(url);

-    // this will never block,
+    // this will never block, it will return an promise String page = await(pageTask);
-    // if pageTask is not completed getPageLength will return immediatelly.
-    String page = await(pageTask);

     return Task.fromValue(page.length());